stampymany-ai/Linode-Seach-Engine/README.md

 pip install Scrapy elasticsearch
 Create a Scrapy Project

-Bash

 scrapy startproject search_crawler
 cd search_crawler

-Create a Spider
+# Step 6.5 Create the spider

-Create a file search_crawler/spiders/web_spider.py with the following code.
+First, create a file search_crawler/spiders/web_spider.py with the following code.
 This spider will crawl a website and send the extracted data to Elasticsearch.

 Python